Police: 5 dead, 18 injured in Colorado nightclub shooting

 Club Q is a gay and lesbian nightclub that features a “Drag Diva Drag Show” on Saturdays, according to its website.

+In addition to the drag show publicized on the website, Club Q’s Facebook page said the night’s planned entertainment included a “punk and alternative show” preceding a birthday dance party, with an “all ages brunch” scheduled to begin at noon on Sunday.

-“Club Q is devastated by the senseless attack on our community,” the club posted on its Facebook page.
+“Club Q is devastated by the senseless attack on our community,” the club posted on Facebook.
 It said its prayers were with victims and families, and “We thank the quick reactions of heroic customers that subdued the gunman and ended this hate attack.”

+Colorado Springs is a city of about 480,000 located about 70 miles (112 kilometers) south of Denver that is home to the U.S. Air Force Academy.
+The city has long been an epicenter of American evangelicalism.
+Focus on the Family, a prominent evangelical Christian ministry, is based in Colorado Springs.

+In November 2015, three people were killed and eight wounded at a Planned Parenthood clinic in the city when authorities say a man opened fire because he wanted to wage “war” on the clinic because it performed abortions.